 Effect Audio Vogue Grandioso

-The Grandioso is the flagship cable of EA’s new entry-to-mid level of Vogue range launched a few months ago.
+The Grandioso is the flagship cable of EA’s new entry-to-mid-level Vogue range launched a few months ago.
 Cables start at $99 with the Maestro and up to $199 with the Grandioso.
-The Grandioso is described by Effect Audio as a hybrid of silver and copper, which is not to be confused with silver-plated copper, or SPC.
+The Grandioso is described by Effect Audio as a hybrid of silver and copper, which is not to be confused with silver-plated copper or SPC.